 The Committee considered an analysis of the base salary for each executive role, an assessment of each executive officer's experience, skills and performance level, and Autodesk's performance.
 In particular, the Committee noted that Dr. Anagnost's base salary was below the median market position of our compensation peer group, and the Committee's expectation to increase his base salary over time, commensurate with performance.
-As a result, the Committee elected to increase NEO base salaries by 3.1% to 4.4%.
+As a result, the Committee elected to increase Dr. Anagnost's base salary in fiscal 2020 by 3.0% and other NEO base salaries in fiscal 2020 by 2.1% to 12.5%.